thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 - Modify the counter above.
   - Display the word "Fizz" instead of the number if it can be divided by 3
-  - Display the word "Buzz" instead of the number if it can be divide by 5
+  - Display the word "Buzz" instead of the number if it can be divided by 5
-  - Display the word "FizzBuzz" instead of "Fizz" or "Buzz" if it can be divded by both 3 and 5
+  - Display the word "FizzBuzz" instead of "Fizz" or "Buzz" if it can be divided by both 3 and 5
-  - Display number 0 if counter value is at 0.
+  - Display number 0 if the counter value is at 0.
   - Display the number value otherwise.